snarkyboojum/hmac_sha/README.md

 ## Overview

-This is a simple HMAC SHA-512 implemention in Rust.
-This implemenation could be used for password-based key derivation function implementations like PBKDF2.
+This library is a straightforward implementation of HMAC SHA-512 implementation in Rust.
+This implementation could be used for password-based key derivation function implementations like PBKDF2.

 ## Resources